 The bill would increase the fee for waterfowl hunting from \$5.00 to \$12.00 annually.
 If the license is issued as a stamp, it shall be affixed to the base license and signed across the stamp by the licensee.
-If a collector purchases a waterfowl hunting license stamp, they are not required to sign the stamp across its face, however, the unsigned license would not be valid for hunting waterfowl.
+If a collector purchases a waterfowl hunting license stamp, they are not required to place it on a base license or sign the stamp across its face, however, the unsigned license would not be valid for hunting waterfowl.

-The revenue from waterfowl fees would be required to be used to operate, maintain, and develop managed waterfowl areas and to purchase wetlands and other lands to be managed for waterfowl.
+The revenue from waterfowl fees would be required to be used to operate, maintain, and develop managed waterfowl areas and to acquire, restore, or enhance wetlands and other lands to be managed for waterfowl.

-Beginning March 1, 2014, \$3.50 of each fee shall be used to purchase wetlands and other lands for waterfowl and \$2.50 shall be used to operate, maintain, and develop waterfowl areas.
+Beginning March 1, 2014, \$9.00 of each fee shall be used to purchase, restore, or enhance wetlands and other lands for waterfowl and \$1.93 shall be used to operate, maintain, and develop waterfowl areas.